zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 Add, Edit and Display forms (formlib)
 ------------------------------------

-What whould the pagelet be without formlib base implementations?
-We offer base implementations for add, edit and display forms based on the formlib
+What whould the pagelet be without formlib based implementations?
+We offer base implementations for add, edit and display forms based on the formlib.

-For the next tests we provide a generic form template like used in formlib. this template is registered within this package as default for the formlib based mixin classes:
+For the next tests we provide a generic form template like used in formlib.
+This template is registered within this package as default for the formlib based mixin classes:

   >>> from z3c import pagelet